 Karen Bybee healed from the death of her first child by throwing herself into the planning of the 1994 Soccer World Cup event.
-Since then, Karen has developed a career in international sports management, and has been involved with six Olympic Games, four Soccer World Cups, and numerous other international sports events.
-She is returning to work now after a four year hiatus at home with her teenaged sons.
+Since then, Karen has developed a career in international sports management, and has been involved with eight Olympic Games, four Soccer World Cups, and numerous other international sports events.

-I graduated from Brigham Young University with clear expectations: I would have marketable skills; I would have a job; I would get married; and I would have children.
-I believed that I could “have it all” but I also understood that I couldn’t have it all at the same time.
+I graduated from Brigham Young University with clear expectations: I would have marketable skills; I would get a job; I would get married, and I would have children.
+I believed that I could “have it all,” but I also understood that I couldn’t have it all at the same time.

-After majoring in Public Relations, I got a job in Washington D.C. as an assistant press secretary to Representative Ron Mazzoli, a democratic congressman from my home state of Kentucky.
-After nearly three years on the House side, I had the opportunity to join Senator Orrin Hatch’s office as a Legislative Aide – transforming overnight from the House to the Senate, a Democrat to a Republican and a moderate to a conservative.
-Quite a shift!
-I married when I was a few months short of my twenty-ninth birthday.
-As I anticipated the birth of our first child, I resigned my Senate job and pursued an opportunity to do some part time consulting on political women’s conferences as a new mother.
-Then the unthinkable happened.
+After majoring in Public Relations, I got a job in Washington D.C. working on Capitol Hill.
+I married my husband Jeff when I was a few months short of my twenty-ninth birthday.
+As I later anticipated the birth of our first child, I resigned my job and pursued an opportunity to do some part time consulting.
+Then the unthinkable happened: our baby died.

-It was at that low point that I was offered the opportunity to join the 1994 World Cup Organizing Committee.
-In 1989, the United States had recently been awarded the rights to host the 1994 World Cup [the most important world-wide soccer tournament held every four years] and a long time friend, Scott LeTellier, had just been named as the head of the organizing committee.
-He called me and asked me if I would come on board for the next five years to organize and stage the 1994 tournament.
+It was at this low point in my life that I was offered the opportunity to join the 1994 World Cup Organizing Committee.
+The United States had recently been awarded the rights to host the 1994 World Cup [the most important world-wide soccer tournament] and a long-time friend had just been named as the head of the organizing committee.
+He asked me if I would come on board for the next five years to help organize and stage the 1994 tournament.
 I was the third person hired for the committee.

 Did you have any experience in sports management at that time?

-My brothers and I were always involved with sports growing up and I had event experience from my job with Senator Hatch, but I had no direct sports management experience.
-I knew that soccer was the passion of the world, even though it is not as popular in this country.
-I didn’t know at that time that the World Cup was 30 days, 24 teams and 9 cities… but I knew it was a big deal.
+My brothers and I were always involved with sports growing up, and I had some experience planning events with my job, but I had no direct sports management experience.
+I knew that soccer was the passion of the world, even though at the time it was not very popular in this country.
+I certainly didn’t know that the World Cup competition covered 30 days, 24 teams and 9 cities…but I knew it was a big deal.

-I had never planned to go on a mission.
+Actually, I had never planned to go on a mission.
 As I neared completion of my junior year in college, I was contemplating my options after graduation and praying for guidance on the direction I should take.
-I kept getting the impression that I should go on a mission.
-In my not so humble fashion, I went back to the Lord several times and said, “I’m sorry, you don’t understand, that’s not really what I want to do.!”
-And I never had as powerful a response to anything in my life as when the response came back to me, “No, you don’t understand.”
-The mission changed my life in many ways, but who would have known it would set me on this career path that I could never have anticipated!
-My Italian gave me my entry into the 1990 World Cup, where I made international contacts and received great training in international sports.
+I kept getting the impression that I should serve a mission, even though this wasn’t one of the options I was considering.
+My mission was an incredible experience and changed my life in many ways, but I could never have anticipated it would also change my career trajectory.
+My mission experience gave me my entry into the 1990 World Cup, where I made international contacts and received “on the job” training in international sports.

-Being hired onto that organizing committee allowed me to heal from the death of our daughter.
-It was a blessing from the Lord.
-I was so devastated after the loss, coupled with the thought that I would never be able to have children that I spiraled into a darkness that I couldn’t get out of.
-If someone touched me, I felt like I was a piece of glass that would just shatter.
-The job allowed me to build my confidence, to pour my energy into something and move forward.
+Working for the World Cup organizing committee allowed me to heal from the death of our daughter.
+The job enabled me to build my confidence, to pour my energy into something productive, and to move forward.
+It gave me a purpose.
 In many ways I felt like I gave birth to that organizing committee.
-We started with nothing and had to build it up completely.
-It was a rare opportunity for me to start at the very beginning stages of planning and see it all the way to fruition — to see it become the huge international event that it was.
+We started with nothing and had to build everything.
+It was a rare opportunity for me to start at the very beginning of a project and see it all the way through to fruition.
+It was immensely satisfying to see the 1994 World Cup become the huge international event that it was.